Joni James

-Giovanna Carmella Babbo (September 22, 1930 – February 20, 2022), known professionally as Joni James, was an American singer of traditional pop music.
+Giovanna Carmella Babbo (September 22, 1930 – February 20, 2022), known professionally as Joni James, was an American singer of traditional pop.

 Biography

 Giovanna Carmella Babbo was born to an Italian-American family in Chicago, Illinois, on September 22, 1930, as one of six children supported by her widowed mother.
 As an adolescent, she studied drama and ballet, and on graduating from Bowen High School, located in the South Chicago neighborhood, went with a local dance group on a tour of Canada.
 She then took a job as a chorus girl in the Edgewater Beach Hotel in Chicago.

 After doing a fill-in in Indiana, she decided to pursue a singing career, and picked the stage name Joni James at the urging of her managers.
 Some executives at Metro-Goldwyn-Mayer (MGM) spotted her in a television commercial, and she was signed by MGM in 1952.
 Her first hit, "Why Don't You Believe Me?", sold over two million copies.
 She had a number of hits following that one, including "Your Cheatin' Heart" (a cover of Hank Williams' hit) and "Have You Heard?".
 She was the first American to record at London's Abbey Road Studios, and recorded five albums there.
 She was also very popular across parts of the Asia-Pacific region, particularly in the Philippines where she performed at Manila's now defunct EM Club in 1957.
 She also scored a big hit in Manila with Filipino composer Salvador Asuncion's work titled "In Despair".

-Joni James had seven Top 10 hits on any of the different Billboard charts that existed previously to the Hot 100.
-"Why Don't You Believe Me?"
+Joni James had seven Top 10 hits on the various Billboard charts that existed before the Hot 100: "Why Don't You Believe Me?"
 (No. 1 in 1952) "Have You Heard?"
 (No. 4 in 1953) "Your Cheatin' Heart" (No. 2 in 1953) "Almost Always" (No. 9 in 1953) "My Love, My Love" (No. 8 in 1953) "How Important Can It Be?"
 (No. 2 in 1955) and "You Are My Love" (No. 6 in 1955) as well as sixteen other Top 40 hits from 1952 to 1960.
 She has sold more than 100 million records and recorded more than 25 albums.